thierrygosselin/assigner/README.md

 Change log, version, new features and bug history now lives in the [NEWS.md file](https://github.com/thierrygosselin/assigner/blob/master/NEWS.md)

+**v.0.4.2**

+-   until `SNPRelate` [bias issue](https://github.com/zhengxwen/SNPRelate/issues/21) is resolved the option is unavailable
+-   better use of `pbmcapply` for Windows
+-   **imputations** is being reworked and will be buggy until the next update.
+The codes are being completely re-written and arguments will change (for the better).

 **v.0.4.1**

 -   debug code to work in parallel with Windows